Sex Discrimination, Harassment, and Sexual Violence (Title IX)

 Who do I contact for help?

 The Title IX Coordinator has been designated to coordinate the University’s compliance with laws governing sex discrimination in education.
-If you have any questions about sex discrimination, sexual harassment, or sexual violence, you may contact:
+If you have any questions about sex discrimination, sexual harassment, or sexual misconduct, you may contact:

 Interim Title IX Coordinator